awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 To route DNS traffic to an Elastic Beanstalk environment, see the procedures in the following topics\.

 **Note**
 These procedures assume that you're already using Route 53 as the DNS service for your domain\.
-If you're using another DNS service, see [Using Amazon Route 53 as the DNS Service for Subdomains Without Migrating the Parent Domain](creating-migrating.md) for information about migrating your DNS service to Route 53\.
+If you're using another DNS service, see [Making Amazon Route 53 the DNS Service for an Existing DomainMaking Route 53 the DNS Service for an Existing Domain](MigratingDNS.md) for information about using Route 53 as the DNS service provider for your domain\.

 + [Deploying an Application into an Elastic Beanstalk Environment](#routing-to-beanstalk-environment-deploy)